vdka/cj/README.md

 swift build -c release -Xswiftc -static-stdlib
 ```

-The built executable is then available @ `.build/release/cj` this can be moved to your path for convenient use.
+The built executable is then available @ `.build/release/cj` this can be moved to your PATH for convenient use.